-He has a very different perception from me when it concerns my activities of the past 18 years.
+He has a very different perception from me when it concerns my activities over the past 18 years.

-So anyway, I put together a timeline of my marriage showing when I worked, when I wanted to work, when I went to school, when I didn’t.
+So anyway, I put together a timeline of my marriage showing when I worked, when I wanted to work, when I went to school, and when I didn’t.
 Why I worked when I did and why I closed up shop or quit working.
-It’s quite the exhaustive list.
+It’s quite an exhaustive list.